September 18, 2018

 Prioritize your appliance upgrades by conducting an energy audit and then devoting some of your green remodeling budget to updating the oldest—or least efficient—appliances in your home.
 Learn more about choosing energy-efficient appliances here.

-With PACE financing, green remodeling and other energy efficiency upgrades can be repaid over time with the homeowner’s property taxes.
+With PACE financing, green home remodeling and other energy efficiency upgrades can be repaid over time with the homeowner’s property taxes.
 These programs cover efficiency upgrades, like new HVAC systems, insulation installation, and Energy Star-certified windows.
 With PACE financing, homeowners can afford to transform their homes into more efficient and eco-friendly living spaces.
 The first step in making your remodeling dreams come true is checking your property’s eligibility, so click below to find out if your property is eligible within just 5 minutes.